 Using the best ball screw

 Having concluded that using ball screws would enable a highly efficient and competitive cobot, M. Measson and his team researched vendors and found that Thomson Industries would provide the best solution for his applications.

 “Load capacity is a key differentiator for cobots.
 Ball screws enable handling of higher loads than gears, and the Thomson ball screws had the highest load capacity of those we evaluated.
 We also liked the fact that they get there with two leads,” M. Measson said.

 Figure 3.
 Thomson rolled ball screw with a KGF-D standard nut.

 Thomson supplied three 12 x 10 rolled ball screws with a standard nut.
 (Figure 3).
 The higher capacity comes from a nut design based on two leads and four loaded turns, which enables a high load ratio in a very compact component.
 Moreover, Thomson was able to engineer the ball screws to leverage the low friction capabilities of balls screws in at least two ways.

-First, where ball screw manufacturers might typically preload the nut and screw to minimise play, Thomson engineers were able to reduce play without preloading, thus reducing friction that preloading otherwise introduces.
+First, where ball screw manufacturers might typically preload the nut and screw to minimize play, Thomson engineers were able to reduce play without preloading, thus reducing friction that preloading otherwise introduces.
 And to reduce friction further, where ball screw manufacturers might add wipers to protect barriers free of contamination, the Thomson design resisted contamination without wipers.
 With no preloading or wipers, the Thomson ball screws provided the smooth motion the cobot arms required.